 I feel pretty confident in saying that most of us are huge fans of foreplay.
 And since foreplay consists of actually touching your partner, doesn't it make sense that certain spots actually…hit the spot?
 On the surface, while you might think that I'm referring to erogenous zones, I'm actually talking about pressure points that will not only intensify your sexual experiences but can offer up all sorts of other health benefits too.

-If you're ready to help your partner have even more enjoyable climaxes (as they hopefully do the same for you), here are seven places that, if you take out 10-20 minutes to massage them, it can result in a euphoric feeling that is truly like no other.
+If you're ready to help your partner have even more enjoyable climaxes (as they hopefully do the same for you), here are seven places that, if you take 10-20 minutes to massage them, can result in a euphoric feeling that is truly like no other.
 (Just make sure to dim the lights and have a DIY massage oil on hand.)

 1. Head